-University of Kentucky, Physics 404G Homework #3, Rev. C, due Thursday, 2018-09-20 a) Determine the coordinate transformation functions $q^i(\mathbf{r})$ in terms of each of the other two systems.
+University of Kentucky, Physics 404G Homework #3, Rev. C, due Tuesday, 2019-10-01 a) Determine the coordinate transformation functions $q^i(\mathbf{r})$ in terms of each of the other two systems.
 Hint: combine the simpler Cartesian-cylindrical and cylindrical-spherical transformations to obtain Cartesian-spherical.

 1. The Cartesian, cylindrical, and spherical coordinate systems are by far the most common.
-For each of the three coordinate systems:
+Do parts a),b),c), and e) for each of these coordinate systems, d) for cylinderical only: